-- 5.14 The number of subjects dosed for a study within the CRF on any one occasion, and the interval between dosing individual subjects and cohorts of subjects, will depend on the type of IMP, the route of administration and the phase and type of trial. - 5.15 The Sponsor must provide clear, written instructions detailing the IMP dosage, dosage frequency, route of administration, frequency of dose escalation (if applicable) and any other relevant instructions such as expected adverse drug reactions.
-These should be reviewed at regular intervals as required. - 5.16 IMPs will be administered to trial subjects in the CRF as detailed in the trial protocol, prescription and relevant SOPs.
+5.19 The number of subjects dosed for a study within the CRF on any one occasion, and the interval between dosing individual subjects and cohorts of subjects, will depend on the type of IMP, the route of administration and the phase and type of trial.

+5.20 The Sponsor must provide clear, written instructions detailing the IMP dosage, dosage frequency, route of administration, frequency of dose escalation (if applicable) and any other relevant instructions such as any other pre-dose assessments and expected adverse drug reactions.
+These should be reviewed at regular intervals as required.

+5.21 IMPs will be administered to trial subjects in the CRF as detailed in the trial protocol, prescription and relevant SOPs.
 Personnel who are dosing trial subjects must check that subject identifiers, study title, visit number, dose, formulation, frequency, route of administration and quantity of IMP match the prescription.
-The administration of the IMP to the subject must be documented on the relevant page(s) in the trial's Case Report Form, according to the trial protocol and Sponsor's instructions. - 5.17 Any deviation to the IMP administration procedures for subjects dosed within the CRF must be reported to the CI/PI, pharmacy and Sponsor as soon as the CRF becomes aware of the event.
-The deviation may also have to be reported to KCH via Datix if it meets the definition of an Adverse Incident (AI). - 5.18 The Sponsor will assess whether or not a serious breach of GCP or of the trial protocol has occurred as a result of a deviation of IMP administration, and, if necessary, will report it to the MHRA within the required timelines.
+The administration of the IMP to the subject must be documented on the relevant page(s) in the trial's Case Report adequately checked and functional resuscitation equipment (e.g. nearest accessible crash trolley, glucometer, oxygen and suction equipment, call bells, etc.), and immediate access to and availability of rescue medications as per protocol.

+Form, according to the trial protocol and Sponsor's instructions.

+5.22 Additional pre-dose checks to be performed include the presence of patient's ID band, must be reported to the CI/PI, pharmacy and Sponsor as soon as the CRF becomes aware of the event.
+The deviation may also have to be reported to KCH via Datix if it meets the definition of an Adverse Incident (AI), in line with the KHP SOP on

+5.23Any deviation to the IMP administration procedures for subjects dosed within the CRF has occurred as a result of a deviation of IMP administration, and, if necessary, will report it to the MHRA within the required timelines.

+Management of Research Incidents and Adverse Events.

+5.24 The Sponsor will assess whether or not a serious breach of GCP or of the trial protocol stated on the Delegation Log for the trial.